Chia-Network/chia-operator/docs/advanced.md

 ## Sidecar containers

-You can run a container in the same kubernetes Pod as your chia components utilizing the `spec.sidecars` segment of all Chia resources supported by this operator except ChiaCAs.
+You can run a container in the same kubernetes Pod as your chia components utilizing the `spec.sidecars` segment of all Chia resources supported by this operator except ChiaCAs and ChiaNetworks.

 To create a Chia component that runs some sidecar container, do something like the following: